Industry Knowledge

 Via the portal's bulk-renewal function.

-Administrators can select multiple impending expiries in the portal and trigger batch renewals in one action
+Administrators can select multiple impending expiries in the corporate portal and trigger batch renewals in a single action.

 Details

-• The system automatically re-submits background checks (if required) and generates consolidated invoices, dramatically reducing processing time .
+• The system re-submits background checks where required and generates consolidated invoices, reducing the administrative effort of renewing cards one at a time.

 How do we remove staff who have left the company, or transfer MSICs when employees change employers?